MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/vm-san-copy.md

 5. After you complete the wizard, open **Jobs** > **Create virtual machine job** to view the job status.
 6. When you create a virtual machine from the SAN copy-capable template, a new logical unit is automatically provisioned from the same storage pool where the virtual hard disk that was used to create the SAN copy-capable template from resides.
 The logical unit is automatically registered and mounted on the target host.
 7. To verify that the virtual machine was created, open the VMs and Services workspace.
 Expand **All Hosts** or **Clouds** and locate and select the destination host or private cloud.
 In **VMs**, verify that the new virtual machine appears.
-If you open Disk Management (diskmgmt.msc) on the destination host, you can see the new disk that is assigned and registered to the host.
+If you open Disk Management (Diskmgmt.msc) on the destination host, you can see the new disk that is assigned and registered to the host.

 ## Next steps